-At December 31, 2002, the Bank, acting on behalf of the Reserve Banks, had a contractual commitment through the year 2007 totaling \$92 million, none of which has been recognized.
+At December 31, 2003, the Bank, acting on behalf of the Reserve Banks, had a contractual commitment through March 2007 totaling \$79 million, none of which has been recognized.
 This contract represents costs for maintenance of currency processing machines that will be allocated annually to other Reserve Banks.
 It is estimated that the Bank's allocated share will be \$8 million.

 Under the Insurance Agreement of the Federal Reserve Banks dated as of March 2, 1999, each of the Reserve Banks has agreed to bear, on a per incident basis, a pro rata share of losses in excess of one percent of the capital paid-in of the claiming Reserve Bank, up to 50 percent of the total capital paid-in of all Reserve Banks.
 Losses are borne in the ratio that a Reserve Bank's capital paid-in bears to the total capital paid-in of all Reserve Banks at the beginning of the calendar year in which the loss is shared.
-No claims were outstanding under such agreement at December 31, 2002 or 2001.
+No claims were outstanding under such agreement at December 31, 2003 or 2002.